IEEE-VIT/.github/profile/README.md

 ## Features

-* **Federated Learning core:** A Flower-based framework coordinates training across hospital nodes using the FedAvg aggregation strategy.
+* **Federated Learning core:** A Flower based framework coordinates training across hospital nodes using the FedAvg aggregation strategy.
 Each node trains locally on its own partition of the PadChest dataset.
-* **Differential Privacy:** Opacus handles per-sample gradient clipping and noise injection before parameters are shared.
+* **Differential Privacy:** Opacus handles per sample gradient clipping and noise injection before parameters are shared.
 Privacy budget (ε) is tracked and logged for every round.
-* **DenseNet121 transfer learning:** An ImageNet-pretrained DenseNet121 backbone is fine-tuned on chest X-ray data, with `denseblock4`, `norm5`, and `classifier` layers unfrozen for training.
-This allows fast convergence even with limited per-hospital data.
+* **DenseNet121 transfer learning:** An ImageNet pretrained DenseNet121 backbone is fine tuned on chest X-ray data, with `denseblock4`, `norm5`, and `classifier` layers unfrozen for training.
+This allows fast convergence even with limited per hospital data.
-* **Byzantine detection support:** Aggregation-level anomaly detection hooks flag suspicious model updates.
+* **Byzantine detection support:** Aggregation level anomaly detection hooks flag suspicious model updates.
 This guards against poisoning attempts from compromised or malicious nodes.
-* **Model checkpointing:** Global model state is checkpointed round-wise.
+* **Model checkpointing:** Global model state is checkpointed round wise.
 Training can be paused, audited, or resumed without loss of progress.
 * **Dashboard and monitoring APIs:** A dedicated API layer exposes node status, training round progress, accuracy/loss history, privacy budget consumption, and system logs.
 This powers a central dashboard for the federation.
 * **Multi-label disease classification:** The global model currently classifies Pulmonary Fibrosis, Scoliosis, and Emphysema.
 The framework is designed to extend to additional disease labels and nodes via config.
   </br>